 2. Sydney

-Sydney has a wide range of highly regarded universities for excellence in education and research, such as the University of Sydney, the University of New South Wales, the University of Technology Sydney, Macquarie University, and the Australian Film Television and Radio School.
+Sydney has a wide range of highly regarded universities known for excellence in education and research, such as the University of Sydney, the University of New South Wales, the University of Technology Sydney, Macquarie University, and the Australian Film Television and Radio School.

 3. Canberra